-In 2007, the Center for Puppetry Arts was generously gifted more than 500 original Jim Henson puppets and artifacts.
+In an unprecedented move, The Center for Puppetry Arts was generously gifted more than 500 original Jim Henson puppets and artifacts.
 The “Believe in Make Believe” campaign raised funds for a brand-new museum at CPA: the Worlds of Puppetry Museum, featuring the world’s largest and most comprehensive Jim Henson Collection, as well as the Global Collection.

 Expand the world’s premier puppet organization while maintaining the legacy of renowned artist Jim Henson – all on a limited budget, with licensing restrictions on Muppet characters and significant time constraints.